andrei-rusu-ovidius/andrei-rusu-ovidius.github.io/index-se-cs3.md

 #### Note:

-as programming language, you can use C, C ++, Java, unless it is explicitly stated that Prolog is used as the programming language.
+As programming language, you can use C, C ++, Java, etc unless it is explicitly stated that Prolog is used as the programming language.
 A short introduction to Java can be found here (Part 1, Part 2, ...).
 You can also find a multitude of tutorials for C and C ++.

 ### The number of the individual variation for each work: